cagarweyne/React-Tutorial/readme.md

 }
 ```

-In React it is easier to write code in JSX than writing it in Vanilla JS,espcially when you start to nest more html elements - the function call in the vanilla js example will get more complex.
+In React it is easier to write code in JSX than writing it in Vanilla JS, espcially when you start to nest more html elements - the function call in the vanilla js example will get more complex.

 JSX is an extension of javascript that lets us write what looks like HTML alongside our javascript
-JSX must first be complied from jsx to javascript so that the browser canunderstand what's going on
+JSX must first be complied from jsx to javascript so that the browser can understand what's going on.
 We use JSX because it's a lot more clear and concise about the HTML structure and React components than the equivalent Javascript.

 Lesson 3: coming soon